nicholas-wilcox/lit-modal-portal/README.md

 running in watch mode, so you can see code changes reloaded into the browser automatically.
 Note the middleware in `web-dev-server.config.mjs` that rewrites requests for the root so that `dev/index.html` is served.

+### Testing

+There are some tests for the `portal` directive in `src/portal.test.ts`.
+They use [Modern Web's test runner](https://modern-web.dev/guides/test-runner/getting-started/) and the [Open Web Components `@open-wc/testing`](https://open-wc.org/guides/developing-components/testing/) framework.

+You can execute the tests by running `npm run test`.

 ## Contributing and Bug Reports

 Currently, there is no standard procedure for contributing to this project.